Najoj/programming-haskell/chapter-01/exercises.md

   * Switch places of `smaller` and `larger` in the 'standard' `qsort`.

 5. What would be the effect of replacing `<=` by `<` in the original definition of `qsort`?
 Hint: consider example `qsort [2,2,3,1,1]`.
-  * There would only be unique values, as those who equal to the pivot will not be included in neither `smaller` nor `larger`.
+  * There would only be unique values, as those who equal to the pivot will not be included in either `smaller` or `larger`.